Dixie L. Leavitt: Early life and family

-Several of the Leavitt sons followed their father in the family insurance business.

-Dixie Leavitt is a member of the Church of Jesus Christ of Latter-day Saints.
+Leavitt is a member of the Church of Jesus Christ of Latter-day Saints.

 Early career

-Dixie's plan throughout college was to become a schoolteacher.
+Leavitt's plan throughout college was to become a schoolteacher.
 In 1951, after graduating from BAC, he began teaching fourth grade at Cedar West Elementary School.

-After that first year, during the summer of 1952, Dixie got a job selling insurance.
+After that first year, during the summer of 1952, Leavitt got a job selling insurance.
 Though he fully intended to return to teaching in the fall, during the week before school began, the manager of the insurance company paid him a visit and urged him to stay in the insurance business.
-Dixie loved the business and believed he could prosper, so he decided to remain.
+Leavitt loved the business and believed he could prosper, so he decided to remain.

-Dixie's first insurance office was a desk in his family's small basement apartment.
-His business prospered and in 1959, Dixie partnered with his brother Bert Leavitt to create the first Leavitt Group affiliated agency.
-Dixie created the model based on the principle of aligned interests between the Leavitt Group (which maintains contractual control) and its local managing co-owners (who maintain client control).
+Leavitt's first insurance office was a desk in his family's small basement apartment.
+His business prospered and in 1959, Leavitt partnered with his brother, Bert, to create the first Leavitt Group affiliated agency.
+Leavitt created the model based on the principle of aligned interests between the Leavitt Group (which maintains contractual control) and its local managing co-owners (who maintain client control).

-Dixie's business grew as he partnered with other individuals and insurance agencies using the 60/40 ownership arrangement.
+Leavitt's business grew as he partnered with other individuals and insurance agencies using the 60/40 ownership arrangement.
 This unique, new model worked because sharing significant ownership and profits provided the natural incentives to make each agency thrive.
 Unlike a typical aggregator, The Leavitt Group's "60/40" model gave independent agents a new alternative to their growth and perpetuation needs.
 The local manager could remain an owner and take responsibility for the local agency culture.
 As a result, numerous agencies have embraced this model, and today the Leavitt Group is ranked as one of the largest privately held insurance brokerages in the United States.

 Utah State Legislature

-Dixie served 18 years in the Utah State Legislature (from 1963 to 1976 and from 1989 to 1992) As a legislator, he worked to obtain four-year status for the College of Southern Utah (CSU), which was among his first legislative successes.
+Leavitt served 18 years in the Utah State Legislature (from 1963 to 1976 and from 1989 to 1992) As a legislator, he worked to obtain four-year status for the College of Southern Utah (CSU), which was among his first legislative successes.
 Another notable legislative achievement was his bill that became the Utah Higher Education Act of 1969.
 One of the crowning accomplishments of his service in the Utah State Senate was the advancement to university status of Southern Utah University.

 Religious and community service

-Dixie also served three years as president of the Leeds England Mission of the Church of Jesus Christ of Latter-day Saints (LDS Church) in Leeds, England.
+Leavitt also served three years as president of the Leeds England Mission of the Church of Jesus Christ of Latter-day Saints (LDS Church) in Leeds, England.
 As a mission president, he presided over 100 missionaries, directing the affairs of the mission organization, its people and assets.
 After this ecclesiastical service, he formed Leavitt Land and Investments and the Dixie and Anne Foundation—one purpose of which is to provide and manage scholarship housing for Southern Utah University students.